EmbeddedMan/history/readme.txt

 flow control.
 Open HyperTerminal and connect to the Physical Com Port.
 Press <Enter> for a prompt (this may take a few seconds).

-Putty is an excellent alternative to HyperTerminal, and is available from http://www.putty.org.
-Be sure to use a raw connection and to force local echo and line feeds off when talking to the MCF52233.

 If you have an IOStick or a 1320xRFC RF daughter card, you can use zigbee to connect from one node to another -- just set the nodeid with the "nodeid" command and then use the "connect" command to connect to the remote node.

-The code starts at startup.c which calls init.c.
-For the MCF52221 bits, it continues to main.c.
+The code starts at startup.c which calls its own init().
+For most MCU bits, it continues to main.c.
 For the MCF52233 bits, on the other hand, it continues to the Niche Lite code which starts a tasking system, and then resumes to main.c.
 From there code continues to the project-specific skeleton.c.

 The general purpose sources files are as follows: